BranchMetrics/cpp-branch-deep-linking-attribution/README.md

 **IV.
 Initialize a Branch Session

 A Branch Session is typically defined as starting when the user interface first appears, and  finishing when the last user interface goes away.
 Multiple views may be shown during a single session.
-A session must be created however before doing any analytic events.
+A session must be created before doing any analytic events.

 On Windows, this typically means creating a Branch Session in `WM_CREATE` and closing the session in `WM_DESTROY` in the